 Other uses for peppermint oil include reducing nausea and relieving headaches, improving concentration and focus, easing tummy troubles, and boosting energy.

 Some individuals express relief from joint and muscle aches with this fresh, minty oil.
 Try peppermint oil in diffusers, a couple of drops in the bath, or in massage.
 Let the soothing aroma of peppermint keep you calm and focused during the crazy times of your life.

 When you think of chamomile, I bet visions of tea pop into your head.
 But this oil’s uses and benefits rivals lavender’s.
 With its sedative quality, chamomile reduces stress and anxiety.
 You can use a few drops of this soothing oil in a diffuser to take the edge off.
 You could also combine 1-2 drops in a carrier oil and massage it into your skin to help relax muscles.

 The best part: chamomile is gentle enough to use on children.

 quality vs quantity

-Like any product there are products that are “okay” and products that are “better.”
-You’ll want to look for essential oils that have the highest level of purity.
-That means oils that haven’t been diluted, cut, or adulterated.
-This usually means you’ll spend a little more, but the quality and efficacy will also be higher.
+Do your research when you’re ready to use essential oils.
+Look for EOs with the highest level of purity which means the oils haven’t been diluted, cut, or adulterated.
+You may spend a little more, but the quality and efficacy will also be better.

 Young Living and doTerra are two brands with high ratings for their oils.
 Rocky Mountain Oils is another one I’ve heard recommended by a couple of sources.
 Your local holistic market will carry essential oils, with some probably being a better quality than others.